-markan and a same and a same

-Estimate the number and type of families

-that will benefit from

-the proposed activities

-Location Description

-Planned Activities

-7 Project Name Affordable Rental Housing
+1 Project Name Affordable Rental Housing

 Target Area

 Goals Supported Increase Housing Affordability

 Needs Addressed Equitable Access to Housing

-Funding HOME: \$323,448
+Funding

 Description The Housing Opportunities Fund supports the development of affordable sales and rental housing.
 Funds are provided to developers for activities such as acquisition, rehabilitation, predevelopment, development, and construction for affordable rental housing projects.
-The required match for HOME funds will be from the City Housing Trust fund in the amount of \$144,630.
-At least 15% of the total HOME funds will be reserved for use by eligible CHDOs.
+The required match for HOME funds will be from the City Housing Trust fund in the amount of at least \$178,103.
+At least \$107,000 of HOME funding will be provided to a CHDO.

-Target Date 6/30/2024
+Target Date 6/30/2025

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-8 Project Name Homeownership Assistance
+2 Project Name Homeownership Assistance

-Target Area
+Target Area City of Alexandria

 Goals Supported Increase Housing Affordability

 Needs Addressed Equitable Access to Housing

 Funding HOME: \$250,000

-Description Assist first-time low- and moderate-income homebuyers with the

-Description purchase of a home, including homes that have been renovated through the Alexandria Neighborhood Stabilization Project.
+Description Assist first-time low- and moderate-income homebuyers with the purchase of a home, including homes that have been renovated through the Alexandria Neighborhood Stabilization Project.

+Target Date 6/30/2025